CLI Guide

 values are different.

-sudo bpfman load file tc --help
+sudo bpfman attach tc --help

 Install an eBPF program on the TC hook point for a given interface

-Usage: bpfman load file --path <PATH> --name <NAME> tc [OPTIONS] --direction <DIRECTION> --iface <IFACE> --priority <PRIORITY>
+Usage: bpfman attach <PROGRAM_ID> tc [OPTIONS] --direction <DIRECTION> --iface <IFACE> --priority <PRIORITY>

 Options: